 The H-2B Workforce Coalition and allied organizations held an H-2B Advocacy Day on Nov.
-2. GCSAA member Christian Sain, director of golf and grounds maintenance at The Country Club of Virginia, uses H-2B visa workers and understands the need for these seasonal workers to supplement his full-time American workers.
-Sain headed to Washington last week to help push for H-2B relief
+2. GCSAA member Christian Sain, director of golf and grounds maintenance at The Country Club of Virginia, uses H-2B visa workers and understands the need for this seasonal workforce to supplement his full-time American workers.
+Sain headed to Washington last week to help push for H-2B relief.

 FY2018 began on Oct.
 1, but Congress has not yet acted to pass any type of H-2B visa cap relief, meaning many employers could be shut out of both the first and second half H-2B caps.
 GCSAA needs Congress to take immediate action to address the cap and to pass permanent H-2B reform legislation to provide much needed stability for seasonal employers.